PRTG Manual: REST Dell EMC LUN Sensor

 - This sensor uses lookups to determine the status values of one or more channels.
 This means that possible states are defined in a lookup file.
 You can change the behavior of a channel by editing the lookup file that the channel uses.
 For details, see section Define Lookups.

-You cannot add this sensor to the hosted probe of a PRTG hosted by Paessler instance.
+You cannot add this sensor to the hosted probe of a PRTG Hosted Monitor instance.
 If you want to use this sensor, add it to a remote probe device.

 The Add Sensor dialog appears when you manually add a new sensor to a device.
-It only shows the setting fields that are required for creating the sensor.
-Therefore, you do not see all setting fields in this dialog.
-You can change (nearly) all settings in the sensor's Settings tab later.
+It only shows the settings that are required to create the sensor.
+Therefore, you do not see all settings in this dialog.
+You can change nearly all settings on the sensor's Settings tab after creation.

 EMC Specific